Rainbow crossings in Florida: Miami Beach

 Miami Beach has crosswalks with rainbow-colored pavers.

 Orlando

 A rainbow-colored crossing was installed in Orlando, to honor the victims from the Pulse nightclub shooting that occurred on June 12, 2016.
 An online petition was signed by approximately 2,700 citizens requesting to have it painted nearby the nightclub museum.
 Approved by the Florida Department of Transportation (FDOT), the project ended up costing about $2,900 with the installation beginning on October 10 and completed the next day on October 11, 2017.
 The artwork was painted over by FDOT on August 21, 2025.
 Soon afterwards, people colored the sidewalk with chalk as law enforcement watched and warned them to stay out of the street.

 St. Petersburg

-St. Petersburg has a rainbow intersection, as well as other painted street murals. in August 2025, they agreed to remove the street art including the one in front of the Woodson African American Museum of Florida.
+St. Petersburg had a rainbow intersection that was installed in July 2020.
+On August 21, 2025, the city sent a letter to the Florida Department of Transportation requesting that five Rainbow Crossings be allowed to stay because they "create a strong sense of community and make roads safer."
+On August 22, they agreed to remove the street art including the one in front of the Woodson African American Museum of Florida.
+In December 2025, the city installed 11 rainbow themed bike racks near the intersection where the crossings were removed.